desmos-labs/primer/phases/phase-1/challenges/refer.md

 :::tip
-To make sure the referred user sees your invitation to join Desmos and later completes the Post challenge allowing you to receive 200 Desmos Tokens, make sure to tag him inside the pull request message when creating it.
+Please note that you will only get the 200 Desmos Tokens reward for a successful referral.
+So you need to make sure the person you have referred would see your invitation and complete the [Post challenge](create-post.md) accordingly.

-You can do so by including `@<your-friend-github-name>` inside the description.
+Beside calling them, you may notify them by tagging them inside the pull request message when creating it.
+This can be done by including `@<your-friend-github-name>` inside the description, e.g. `@kwunyeung`.

-E.g. `@kwunyeung`
 :::